WalterCo/JetBrains_Homework/README.md

 FROM dbfour.dbo.[Adyen Data Combined] csv) Order_Data ON Order_Data.ORDER_REF = Netsuite_Data.ORDER_REF
 GROUP BY Netsuite_Data.ORDER_REF) AS Comparison;
 ```
-I have placed the query results with an actual difference in the table **"Orders_With_Wrong_Transactions"**, This way I had the criteria to identify where finance would have to go and review the transactions.
+I have placed the query results with an actual difference in the table **"Orders_With_Wrong_Transactions"**.
+This way I had the criteria to identify where finance would have to go and review the transactions.
 ```
 SELECT *
 INTO Orders_With_Wrong_Transactions